coen-hyde/Shanty-Mongo/README.markdown

 The property 'friends' is a document set and all it's elements are documents of type 'User'.
 When this document set is saved all the 'User' documents will be saved as references.
 More on document sets later.

+#### Validators and Filters with options

+Some validators and filters have additional options that need to be passed to it's constructor.
+This can be achieve by setting the requirement as the key and the options as the value.
+As a demonstration we'll add a sex property on the user object and use the InArray validator.

+	class User extends Shanty_Mongo_Document
+	{
+		protected static $_dbName = 'forum';
+		protected static $_collectionName = 'user';

+		protected $_requirements = array(
+			'name' => 'Required',
+			'email' => array('Required', 'Validator:EmailAddress'),
+			'friends' => 'DocumentSet',
+			'friends.$' => array('Document:User', 'AsReference'),
+			'sex' => array('Validator:InArray' => array('female', 'male');
+		);
+	}

 ### Creating embedded documents

 Say we wanted to also store the users last name.
-We could have nameFirst and nameLast properties on the document but in the spirit of documents databases we'll make the property 'name' an embedded document with the properties first and last.
+We could have nameFirst and nameLast properties on the document but in the spirit of document databases we'll make the property 'name' an embedded document with the properties first and last.

 	$user = new User();
 	$user->name = new Shanty_Mongo_Document();